 Boston Medical Center

-Professor and Chairman of Neurosurgery, Boston University School of Medicine
+Associate Professor of Neurosurgery and Pediatrics, Boston University School of Medicine

 Internship, General Surgery, Upstate Medical University (SUNY), Syracuse, NY (1987)